yasukotelin/git-ex-js/README.md

 | git ex stage | stage files | :heavy_check_mark: |
 | git ex unstage | unstage files | :heavy_check_mark:|

+### git ex stage

+You can select unstage and untracked files for staging.

+### git ex unstage

+You can select stage files for unstaging.

+### git ex rm-merged

+You can select to remove merged branches.

 ## Install

 ### from npm